-An obvious turning point was 2018 when for the first time, a visible curator joined the Foundation, Lisa Long.
-Her initial exhibition program HORIZONTAL VERTIGO included solo presentations by Meriem Bennani, A.K.
+An obvious turning point was in 2018 when for the first time, a visible curator joined the Foundation, Lisa Long.
+Her initial exhibition program, HORIZONTAL VERTIGO, included solo presentations by Meriem Bennani, A.K.
 Burns, Sophia Al-Maria, WangShui, Rindon Johnson and more in 2019-2020.

 What are the challenges and stimuli in collecting time-based art?
 How would you define the relationship between art and ephemerality?
-And in what ways does one become a catalyst of significance for the other?
+And how does one become a catalyst of significance for the other?

-To meet all of the different requirements for the conservation of the collection’s media-based art, a multistage strategy for long-term archiving was developed based on the “three-pillar approach.”
+To meet the different requirements for conserving the collection’s media-based art, a multistage strategy for long-term archiving was developed based on the “three-pillar approach.”
 The goal is to consolidate the heterogeneous collection on a digital level in just a few established and homogeneous target formats.
 This noticeably reduces the conservation effort since only a manageable number of formats need to be regularly checked and monitored to safeguard against formats that are becoming obsolete.
 This is flanked by individual solutions for artworks that do not support a standardized procedure.